Virtual-Coffee/virtualcoffee.io/src/member-resources/guide-for-prospective-members.md

 ### I’m a newbie.
 Can I still join Virtual Coffee? {.mt-3 .mb-4}

 Of course!
-Our members are on all stages of the journey.
+Our members are at all stages of the journey.
 Anyone can join, whether you're thinking about getting into tech or have been in it for decades!

 ---